PipIWYG/sabl-core/README.md

 Application.
 This documentaion details the most basic installation requirements to configure Laravel and the commands to run to load the package library from source control in a standard Laravel Application.

-Furthermore, to load the package source from repository, it is assumed that a valid GitHub SSH key is generated on the system where the package is being installed.
-Alternatively, without a Github SSH Key on the target system, the repository reference URL to use to install the package will need to change from SSH to HTTPS.

-The package was created to make use of PHP 7.3 on a Linux/Ubuntu Server (21.10) environment making use of a local MySQL Server Database.
+The package was created to make use of PHP 7.3 on a Linux/Ubuntu Server (21.10) environment making use of a local MySQL Server Database and Apache.
+The package has not been tested in any other environments.

 For detailed instructions on how to install Laravel, please see https://laravel.com/docs/9.x/installation.

 ## Installation

 To make use of this library, the base Laravel Application must first be installed and configured to be accessible over a web browser.
-Once an application is available and ready to be served on a correctly configured web server setup, accessible through a web broser, additional steps must be taken to load the package library for use in the Laravel Web Application.
+Once an application is available and ready to be served on a correctly configured web server, accessible through a web broser, additional steps must be taken to load the package library for use in the Laravel Web Application.
 For details about these steps, please see below.

 ### Environment

 The most basic environment specific configuration should be enough for this package to be used.
-A MySQL Database Schema must be created during the Laravel Setup to support data for capture and querying logic.
+A MySQL Database Schema must be created during or after the Laravel Setup to support data for capture and querying logic and to perform any CRUD operations available in the package code.

 ### Basic Laravel Installation via Composer